What's a doula anyway?

 - 2 Antenatal visits - these are in your home, ideally with Mum & birth partner, to get to know you and understand your birth preferences

 - To be on call for you from 38 weeks to 42 weeks of pregnancy

 - I will stay with you throughout established labour and birth until your baby is born offering you and your birth partner continuous emotional support and non-medical advice.

 - I will visit you once Postnatally at home in the first 6 weeks, to de-brief and offer any advice and support that you need with baby.

 - I will be available to you by phone or email for support throughout pregnancy and in the first two weeks after baby has been born.

 The cost for this package is £900, I will request a deposit of £180 payable on booking, and remaining £720 to be paid at 38 weeks from the point that I will be ‘on call’ for you.
 I work within roughly a 30 minute radius of Reading (RG7).

 If this sounds like something you would like for your birth, then please contact me to chat about it further!
-Email: firstname.lastname@example.org or use the contact form here. x
+Email: email@example.com or click below x